Guide

 2. Split if the destination allows multiple files: use Split PDF for large applications and upload parts separately.

-3. Compress: run the cleaned file through PDF Tools.
+3. Compress: run the cleaned file through PDF Compressor.

 4. Verify: check readability at 100% and 200%, and confirm it is the right version with Compare PDF.